kirso/kirso/README.md

 ## Hey, I'm Kirill 👋

 ### Now:
-💱  Working in Fintech.
+🚀  Operating on the intersection of product & growth.
-🔭  Finishing my personal weebsite.
+🔭  Finishing my personal website.
 🌱  Learning JavaScript, React and Next.js.
 👯  Collaborating on side projects.
 💬  Ask me about product management, indie hacking and go-to-market.